rjsmith1999/IMMERSE/_pages/log.md

 ### Week 12: July 26 - July 30, 2021
 * **Goals**:
-  - [ ] Learn more about Linux drivers
+  - [x] Learn more about Linux drivers
     - [ ] Figure out why the scrubber driver isn't loaded automatically (Maybe its due to the fpga manager being configured?)
   - [ ] Add support code for radiation beam test
     - [ ] Make fault injection configurable without re-compiling
-    - [ ] Add watchdog script that can restart the board over jtag/uart
+    - [x] Add watchdog script that can restart the board over jtag/uart
     - [ ] Add some kind of cpu benchmark + demo fpga design..
+    - [ ] Make scrubber run automatically on startup
+    - [ ] Enable ECC for kernel/memory/etc
+  - [ ] Modify the Ultra96-v1 board to startup on power applied
   - [ ] Finish documentation for linux MPSoc in demo repo (maybe for next week)

 * **Monday**: